mattmassicotte/XCLint/README.md

   - targets_use_xcconfig      # checks for any targets without a XCConfig file set
   - projects_use_xcconfig     # checks for any projects without a XCConfig file set
   - shared_scheme_skips_tests # checks for any shared schemes that have disabled tests
+  - shared_schemes            # checks that all targets have a shared scheme present

 # Other rules make sense for all projects by default.
 You must opt-out of those.
 disabled_rules: